Israeli defense minister quits over Gaza truce in blow to Netanyahu

 “Leadership also means standing up to criticism when you know things that are classified and which you cannot share with the public that you love,” he said in a speech.
 “Our enemies begged for a ceasefire, and they know well why.”

-Hamas, which over the last decade has fought three wars against Israel that deepened Gaza’s economic hardships, saw victory in the Lieberman’s departure.
+Hamas, which over the last decade has fought three wars against Israel that deepened Gaza’s economic hardships, saw victory in Lieberman’s departure.

 “Lieberman’s resignation is a recognition of the defeat before the growing force of the Palestinian resistance,” said Hamas spokesman Sami Abu Zuhri.
 “It also showed a state of weakness that has overcome the Israelis.”